-Table 10D.3 Leases, licences and other estates and purposes for which they may be granted for community land categorised as NA - Watercourse
+Table 10D.3 Leases, licences and other estates and purposes for which they may be granted for community land categorised as NA-Watercourse

-Type of tenure arrangement Purpose for which a lease, licence or other estate in land may be granted rebuilding, rep NOTE: Leases or licences authorised by this Chapter must not involve the erection, rebuilding, replacement or use of any building or structure that is not of a kind prescribed in the LG Act or Local Government Regulations.
+Type of tenure arrangement Purpose for which a lease, licence or other estate in land may be granted rebuilding, rep licences authorised by this Chapter must not involve the erection, lacement or use of any building or structure that is not of a kind ne LG Act or Local Government Regulations.
 Lease or licence Erection or use of building or structure that is a kind prescribed by the LG Act or regulations, including walkways, pathways, bridges, causeways, observation platforms and signs Erection or use of a building or structure for a purpose prescribed by the LG Act or regulations, including information kiosk, refreshment kiosks (but not restaurants), work sheds or storage sheds required in connection with the maintenance of the land, toilets or rest rooms Environmental and scientific monitoring and research Environmental and heritage education, community events and workshops Approved environmental volunteering, such as bushcare, riverine and wetland projects requiring ecological restoration activities associated with the protection and conservation of flora and fauna.
 Restoration or regenerative works associated with the protection of the biodiversity and ecological values of the in-stream, riparian and wetland environment including water quality.
-Stabilisation of banks and water quality management Maintenance of access to the watercourse for fish restocking and recreational use Small scale commercial activities consistent with reserve purpose/core objectives, such as guided bushwalking, riverine or wetland tours or nature photography Work sheds, storage sheds or temporary stockpile areas for natural materials required in connection with the maintenance of the land Guided walks and interpretive tours Filming projects (authorised under section 46(1)(c) LG Act) Photographic projects Temporary erection or use of any building or structure (with special conditions) necessary to enable a filming project to be carried out Facilitating connection to Country and with place/landscape - culture and heritage
+Stabilisation of banks and water quality management Maintenance of access to the watercourse for fish restocking and recreational use Small scale commercial activities consistent with reserve purpose/core objectives, such as guided bushwalking, riverine or wetland tours or nature photography Work sheds, storage sheds or temporary stockpile areas for natural materials required in connection with the maintenance of the land Guided walks and interpretive tours Filming projects (authorised under section 46(1)(c) LG Act) Photographic projects Temporary erection or use of any building or structure (with special conditions) necessary to enable a filming project to be carried out